 Toggling the variables – loan amount, interest rates and loan term – can be a fun/scary process.
 Longer loan terms have lower monthly repayments, but you’re also ‘bonded’ for much longer.

-3. Personal Loan Calculator.
 When you want to borrow money for personal reasons, from wedding financing to home renovation to funding a business and more.
-Also kind of similar to house loan calculators but the terms can vary quite a bit – you could pay A LOT in interest if you’re not careful.
+Also kind of similar to car loan calculators but the terms can vary quite a bit – you could pay A LOT in interest if you’re not careful.

 I’ve personally used this feature, despite the small yet still-there fees, to pay for things like my IKEA haul and laptop purchase.